Franciaya/open_banking_assessment/README.md

 ## Folder Structure
-The project directory structure is organized as follows:<br>
+The work directory structure is organized as follows:<br>

 config/: Contains configuration files used by the data processing scripts.<br>